-- 1. The numbers above include one outside director and one inside director who stepped down as of the date of the 115th Shareholders' Meeting held on June 18, 2019.
-At the end of the period (March 31, 2020), the company has five outside directors, three inside directors (not concurrently holding executive officer posts) and 24 executive officers. - 2.
-In addition to the four inside directors shown above, the company has another four inside directors who concurrently hold executive officer posts, and the compensation to these directors is included in compensation to executive officers.
-Also, with respect to the one person who stepped down from an executive officer position and became a director as of the date of the 115th Shareholders' Meeting, this person's presence and compensation as an executive officer and director are split and included in the respective categories. - 3.
-Regarding the performance-linked compensation, the amounts which were recorded as expense in the period are stated. - 4.
-Regarding the stock-based compensation, the amounts shown are those to be recorded as expenses in the fiscal year concerned, based on calculation of the expected amount of compensation including future granting of the company's shares, in accordance with the expected number of points granted to Directors (excluding outside directors) and executive officers.
+1. The numbers above include one outside director who stepped down as of the date of the 116th Shareholders' Meeting held on June 30, 2020 and one executive officer who retired on May 31, 2020.
+As of March 31, 2021, the company has five outside directors, three inside directors (not concurrently holding executive officer posts) and 23 executive officers.

+2. In addition to the three inside directors shown above, the company has another four inside directors who concurrently hold executive officer posts, and the compensation to these directors is included in compensation to executive officers.

+3. Regarding the performance-linked compensation, the amounts which were recorded as expense in the period are stated.

+4. Regarding the stock-based compensation, the amounts shown are those to be recorded as expenses in the fiscal year concerned, based on calculation of the expected amount of compensation including future granting of the company's shares, in accordance with the expected number of points granted to Directors (excluding outside directors) and executive officers.

-Total Compensation for Those Individuals with a Total Compensation of 100 million Yen or More in the Fiscal Year Ended March 2020
+Total Compensation for Those Individuals with a Total Compensation of 100 million Yen or More in the Fiscal Year Ended March 2021